-Do you wonder if you need a business partner to help with managing or expanding your business?
+Have you ever wondered if you need a business partner to help with managing or expanding your business?
 Most business owners start as a sole proprietor and enjoy the freedom of managing their day by scheduling by having flexible times to meet deadlines and meeting new clients.
-However, for some sole proprietors they will eventually need to either add a team member or consider getting into a business partnership with someone they can trust.
+However, for some sole proprietors they will eventually need to add a team member or consider getting into a business partnership with someone they can trust.

-I want to share this article for those of you thinking of expanding your business, I found this article about getting a business partner which includes savvy tips from successful people, such as Jack Canfield.
-As many of you may know, Jack Canfield is the co-author of Chicken Soup for the Soul and one of my favorite books, “The Success Principles How to Get From Where You Are to Where You Want to Be” includes tips and experiences that Jack shares on how to relate to people, how to handle stress, and principles on how to become successful as an entrepreneurs and in life.
+I want to share this article for those of you thinking of expanding your business.
+This article about getting a business partner includes great tips from successful people, such as Jack Canfield.
+As many of you may know, Jack Canfield is the co-author of book series, Chicken Soup for the Soul.
+His book, “The Success Principles How to Get From Where You Are to Where You Want to Be” includes tips and experiences that Jack shares on how to relate to people, how to handle stress, and principles on how to become successful as an entrepreneurs and in life.

-There’s a lot to consider before getting a business partner to help run your business.
 If you’ve never partnered up with anyone before, you might consider getting the advice of a business coach or mentor who has experience with business partnerships.
-Since you’ve learned mistakes being a solopreneur, seeking a business coach can perhaps help avoid some of the issues having a partnership may bring.
+As a sole proprietor there are growing pains and mistakes learned and seeking a business coach can help avoid some of the issues having a partnership may bring.

-I’ve heard of other’s advice that maybe you should look for someone who is opposite of you, because they bring to the business a whole different strategy and brainstorming ideas.
+I’ve heard that maybe you should look for someone who is opposite of you, because they bring to the business a whole different strategy and brainstorming ideas.
 I think this is an idea to consider too.